-We base ourselves right on the Kazinga channel for our days at Queen EIizabeth NP.
-So we can easily take in the different parts of this stretched out national park.
-We go in search of lions and found elephants, buffaloes, all kinds of antelope and tons of birds.
+We spend several self-drive safari days in Uganda’s Queen EIizabeth National Park.
+From our tented camp overlooking the Kazinga Channel we can easily reach the different parts of this stretched out national park.
+We come here to search for tree-climbing lions.
+And we find them!
+We also see elephants, buffaloes, all kinds of antelope and tons of birds.
 A boat ride on the channel really brings us up close with elephants coming down to the water to cool off and play.
-A visit to Katwe’s salt lake mine with a local guide provides an extra dimension.
+A visit to Katwe’s salt lake mine with a local guide provides us with a different perspective.

 Wildlife viewing in the northern sections of QENP

 We are lucky to get a safari tent on the banks of the Kazinga channel.
 Every night we come back to the sun setting across the channel, behind the Rwenzori mountains.
 Birds perch on a branch right there.
 At sunset we walk towards the dinner tent where tables have been set outside.
 It feels quite luxury.
 At least until that moment a hippo surprises us all trying to make it back into the river, gets spooked and runs off between the tables.
 Oops.

 In the morning we head to the northeast of Queen Elizabeth National Park, although first we need to pay our entry fees at the park head quarters south of the bridge.
 The plains are impressive but animal sightings few and far between, except for kob maybe.
 Huge bull elephants roam this part of the national park and we come across two or three.
 Trying to track down a leopard others have seen, we almost get stuck on the muddy tracks crisscrossing the grasslands.
 In the end, we find our way back to the main tracks following another car of Roadtrip Africa with a more experienced driver.